History of Supreme court in Timeline

 1987: 1987 Philippine Constitution

-The 1987 Philippine Constitution explicitly grants to the Supreme Court the power of judicial review over laws and executive actions.
+In 1987, the Philippine Constitution explicitly granted the Supreme Court the power of judicial review over laws and executive actions.

-In 1993, the Justice Court of the Republic was introduced in France to judge members of the French government.
+In 1993, the Justice Court of the Republic was introduced in France to judge members of the government in place of normal courts.

-In 1994, the Supreme Court of Appeal (SCA) was created in South Africa, replacing the Appellate Division of the Supreme Court of South Africa as the highest court of appeal in non-constitutional matters.
+In 1994, the Supreme Court of Appeal (SCA) was created in South Africa, replacing the Appellate Division of the Supreme Court as the highest court of appeal in non-constitutional matters.

-In 1997, sovereignty of Hong Kong transferred and the power of final adjudication was vested in the Court of Final Appeal.
+In 1997, Hong Kong's colonial times ended with the transfer of sovereignty.
+The power of final adjudication was vested in the Court of Final Appeal.

 1999: Right of abode issue